owengregson/LemonMod/README.md

 I had already discontinued development of the mod before it was patched, so no measures were taken to circumvent the patch.

 Attached below are screenshots & videos of the mod in various states of development during its life cycle.
-Additionally, you will find earlier versions of the mod (1.X) featured in many YouTube videos on moomoo.io.
-However, those early versions of the mod were not very strong and frequently lost in HvH (hacks vs. hacks) fights.

 ![Login page](./s1.png)
 ![Mod screen](./s2.png)